TechNickAI/AICodeBot/docs/sidekick.md

 ## Feature Overview

-`aicodebot code` has several steps:
+`aicodebot sidekick` works as an agent with several steps:

 1. **Task Understanding**: AICodeBot interprets the coding task by prompting you for requirements.